Enhance safety awareness with warehouse guard rails from MINER

 The most significant kind of return on investment from safety railing systems — such as guard rails, hand rails and stair rails — comes from the simple fact that every organization should seek to operate an accident-free workplace.
 A single avoidable workplace incident is a potentially traumatic event for all personnel involved, meaning that safety awareness efforts must always be a top priority.

-Adequate and well-maintained guard rail systems are there for a reason: To protect against avoidable falls and collisions.
+Adequate and well-maintained heavy duty guard rail systems are there for a reason: To protect against avoidable falls and collisions.
 It’s in an organization’s best interests to always keep these assets working as intended.

 The secondary benefit of maintenance and upkeep for safety railing and related assets around the loading dock and warehouse in general comes from minimizing supply chain disruptions.
 Assets that fail don’t just risk harming personnel.
 They can slow logistics operations, potentially causing thousands of dollars in losses for every hour that a part of the facility is unusable.